-Wolf of Wall Street advises 25 year old to quit 60k job – you’ll ‘never get rich’
+Wolf of Wall Street advises 25 year old to quit $60k job – you’ll ‘never get rich’

 Belfort responded in the video, which has more than 161,000 likes, “You’re never going to get rich, you’re never going to get ahead in life and have financial security working for someone else on a salary punching a clock.”

-The former stockbroker was famously portrayed by Leonardo Di Caprio in the movie The Wall of Wall Street, based on his book of the same name.
+The former stockbroker was famously portrayed by Leonardo Di Caprio in the movie The Wolf of Wall Street, based on his book of the same name.
 The movie depicts Belfort pushing penny stocks onto unsuspecting people, he has also made money through motivational speaking, plus illegal activity.

 The 59-year-old pleaded guilty to securities fraud and money laundering in 1999 and served 22 months in prison.
 This hasn’t stopped Belfort, with an estimated net worth of $100 million, from giving career advice.